10 Little Known South African Snakes

 Berg adders have a mainly neurotoxic venom.
 It disrupts nervous system signals and patients may end up on a ventilator as their lungs become incapable of sucking in enough oxygen unassisted.
 No antivenom is available, but fortunately, there are no confirmed deaths either.
 Berg adders can be violent and vicious if disturbed, rarely coiling up in fright.

 While not a water snake, olive snakes prefer areas with higher moisture such as fynbos, grassland and bushland, instead of savannahs.
 Olive snakes are indeed mostly olive, with few noticeable patterns.
-They reach a maximum of 1.3 metres and have round black eyes with a small rusty red iris, which is only noticeable close up.
+They have round black eyes, with a small rusty red iris, which is only noticeable close up.
 Another ID sign is their shiny reflective scales, almost looking like they’re coated in extra virgin olive oil for real.

 This snake is popular prey with secretary birds and snake eagles, so their careful ways don’t always succeed.
 Olive snakes live only in South Africa and the surrounded country of Eswatini (formerly Swaziland).
 There are also reports from Namibia, but these haven’t been confirmed.